Mic-M/ioBroker.smartcontrol/README.md

 ## Changelog

+### 0.1.2-beta.5
+* (Mic.M) New feature: option in Target Devices table to not verify if device is already on/off.
+Use case is e.g. for button states which do not reflect the actual status of the device in the state (like Broadlink, etc.).
+Addresses [request #5](https://github.com/Mic-M/ioBroker.smartcontrol/issues/5)

 ### 0.1.2-beta.4
 * (Mic.M) Enhance functionality of validating/correcting config settings  (new feature with 0.1.2-beta.3) to also process overwritten target device values.
 The issue is described here: [ioBroker forum post](https://forum.iobroker.net/post/472856).
 * (Mic-M) Improved validation of all adapter config settings (user input)